-The first question raised by these findings is why they differ so dramatically from the common perception that CSE has been proven effective and AE shown to be ineffective and harmful.
+A. The first question raised by these findings is why they differ so dramatically from the common perception that CSE has been proven effective and AE shown to be ineffective and harmful.
 We suggest several possibilities:

-- 1) Many research reviews by otherwise credible entities have not assessed CSE program outcomes by meaningful criteria for program effectiveness.
-Instead, they have tended to overplay the evidence and accept much lower benchmarks of success, wherein any statistically significant positive change on any indicator of any duration is called "evidence of effectiveness" for that program, and meanwhile ignoring other studies showing null or negative effects.
-As seen in the above analysis, this "low bar" that has been set for CSE program effectiveness has not been adequate to produce the kind of reductions in teen risk behaviors that are sufficient to produce measurable reductions in teen pregnancy or STDs for program participants.
-The more stringent effectiveness standards recommended in this report are more likely to identify and/or generate programs that provide real protection for adolescents. - 2) At the same time, AE programs have had a higher bar to meet by virtue of needing to measure sexual initiation-a one-time, all-or-nothing behavior-as the critical outcome, rather than merely measuring sliding scale reductions in frequency of sex or increases in condom use.
-Furthermore, most AE studies have measured at least a 12-month duration of effect, with four of the most often cited AE studies employing a three- to five-year post-program follow-up time frame (and not surprisingly, finding no effect).
-These latter durations of effect are far longer and more difficult to achieve than what has been required in the CSE studies we have seen.
-Thus, this higher bar likely has made it more difficult for the few good AE studies available to show statistically significant positive effects, perhaps more difficult than for CSE studies with a lower standard to meet.
+- 1. Many research reviews by otherwise credible entities have not assessed CSE program outcomes by meaningful criteria for program effectiveness.
+Instead, they have tended to overplay the evidence and accept much lower benchmarks of success, wherein any statistically significant positive change on any indicator for any subgroup or of any short-term duration is called "evidence of effectiveness" for that program, meanwhile ignoring other studies showing null or negative effects.
+This contradicts principles of program effectiveness from the field of prevention research.
+At the same time, AE programs have had a higher bar to meet by virtue of measuring sexual initiation-a one-time, all-or-nothing behavior-as the critical outcome, rather than merely measuring sliding scale reductions in frequency of sex or increases in condom use.
+Furthermore, most AE studies have measured at least a 12-month duration of effect, which is longer and more difficult to achieve than what has been required of many CSE programs.
+Thus, this higher bar likely has made it more difficult for AE studies than CSE studies to show statistically significant positive effects.
+And when held to the same higher standards, the evidence of CSE ineffectiveness becomes more clear.
+As seen in the above analysis, the "low bar" for CSE effectiveness has not been adequate to produce reductions in teen risk behaviors that are sufficient to reduce pregnancy or STDs for program participants.
+The more stringent effectiveness standards recommended in this report are more likely to identify and/or generate programs that provide real protection for adolescents. - 2.
+Methodological weaknesses in six key AE studies (five conducted by researchers at Mathematica Policy Research, Inc.) appear likely to have underestimated AE program effects, thereby producing questionable study results.
+94 However, because these studies have been included in most research reviews and meta-analyses of AE, their null findings have made a large quantitative contribution to the conclusion reached